 Best suited for

-• Customer service and sales teams, for developing customer relationships and closing sales.
+• Scenario-based learning for customer service and sales teams to develop customer relationships and close sales.

 • Educating coaches and instructors who have to communicate information systematically to individuals or audiences.